 This system will break down quickly if you allow your Tickler File to fill up with procrastinated tasks.
 And it will become a burden rather than a blessing.

 So, now you know how to create and implement a Tickler File!
-Hopefully, this system becomes a valuable way for you to manage your time and your workflow and helps you to grow your home business!

 Make sure you pin this post, so that you can find it when you’re ready to create your tickler file!